As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Nature typically does not work in such rigid ways, so rock exists sometimes with some mafic and some felsic minerals inside.
 This would be called an intermediate igneous rock, with ultramafic being the extreme of almost no silica and feldspar in the composition.

-Below is a chart which visualizes all the types of igneous rocks.
+Below is a chart that visualizes all the types of igneous rocks.
 It’s very technical, but a great way of looking at how many different types are out there, and what their properties are.

 The Many Uses of Igneous Rock